nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 You can unmark assignments that you have previously marked as done by specifying the assignment `INDEX` as shown in your list.

 You can unmark `one` done assignment at a time.
-Here is an example with steps to follow:
+Here is an example with steps for you to follow:

 1) If you have **accidentally** marked the assignment with the name "Essay" as done, you can simply enter `undone 2` into the command line based on the index labelled in the figure.